Localization transition in the Discrete Non-Linear Schr\"odinger Equation: ensembles inequivalence and negative temperatures: Introduction

-Despite many of the dynamical aspects of the deterministic and stochastic evolutions of the DNLSE have been satisfactorily described and understood, still the thermodynamic interpretation of this model remains unclear, because it seems to depend on the choice of the adopted statistical ensemble.
+Despite the fact that many of the dynamical aspects of the deterministic and stochastic evolutions of the DNLSE have been satisfactorily described and understood, the thermodynamic interpretation of this model still remains unclear as it seems to depend on the choice of the statistical ensemble.
 In fact, already in \cite{RCKG00} the authors point out that an approach based on the canonical ensemble yields a negative temperature in the high-energy phase, which contradicts the very existence of a Gibbsian measure.
-Moreover, they claim that only by introducing a suitable grand-canonical representation, at the price of transforming the original short-range Hamiltonian model into a long-range one, allows for a consistent definition of negative temperatures.
+Moreover, they guess that a consistent definition of negative temperatures compatible with a grand-canonical representation could be obtained at the price of transforming the original short-range Hamiltonian model into a long-range one.
 Also Rumpf makes use of a grand-canonical ensemble to tackle this question \cite{R3,R4} and reaches the opposite conclusion that negative temperature states are not compatible with thermodynamic equilibrium conditions.
 More recently, the statistical mechanics of the disordered DNLSE Hamiltonian has been analyzed making use of the grand-canonical formalism \cite{BM18}: the authors conclude that for weak disorder the phase diagram looks like the one of the non-disordered model, while correctly pointing out that their results apply to the microcanonical case, whenever the equivalence between ensembles can be established.
-In a more recent paper the thermodynamics of the DNLSE Hamiltonian and of its quantum counterpart, the Bose-Hubbard model, has been analyzed in the canonical ensemble~\cite{CEF}: the authors even claim that "... the Gibbs canonical ensemble is, conceptually, the most convenient one to study this problem" and conclude that the high-energy phase is characterized by the presence of non-Gibbs states, that cannot be converted into standard Gibbs states by introducing negative temperatures.
+In a more recent paper the thermodynamics of the DNLSE Hamiltonian and of its quantum counterpart, the Bose-Hubbard model, has been analyzed in the canonical ensemble~\cite{CEF}: the authors even claim that ``... the Gibbs canonical ensemble is, conceptually, the most convenient one to study this problem'' and conclude that the high-energy phase is characterized by the presence of non-Gibbs states, that cannot be converted into standard Gibbs states by introducing negative temperatures.
 The main consideration emerging from the overall scenario is that, while in the low-energy phase the thermodynamics of the DNLSE model exhibits standard properties that are consistent with any statistical ensemble representation, in the high-energy phase the very equivalence between statistical ensembles is at least questionable and it cannot be ruled out as a matter of taste.\\